Affiliate links on Android Authority may earn us a commission. Learn more.

 To activate the subscription, you just need to enter the code into the official Sony PlayStation website or on the PlayStation Store on your console.
 Both are quick and easy.

-Once your membership is activated, you’ll have access to the free monthly games available and can download them immediately.
-You’ll also have access to the exclusive discounts and all other benefits right away.
+Once your membership is activated, you’ll have access to the free monthly games available and any game catalogs that match your tier.
+You’ll also have access to exclusive discounts and all other benefits right away.

 How much does PlayStation Plus cost?